geocoug/python-app-template/README.md

 ### Unit Testing

 There are two popular unit testing frameworks for Python: [unittest](https://docs.python.org/3/library/unittest.html) and [pytest](https://docs.pytest.org).
 Unittest is a standard Python library while Pytest comes from a third party.
-One or both of them should be used on your code base.
+One or both of them should be used on your codebase.

 - Test with unittest: `python -m unittest discover -v`